 Old cotton t-shirt and cotton sweat pants from Goodwill.

 Goodwill and thrift stores are great places to buy secondhand workout clothes without creating any environmental impact and saving your wallet.
 The main thing, I have found, about running in sweat pants is to find ones that are fairly form fitting.
 The more snugly they fit your body, the less likely they are to rub and chafe.

 I did also buy a couple of new items of clothing.
 I searched and searched, hoping to find natural workout clothes appropriate for running, but everything contained some amount of synthetic fibers.
 Finally, I found prAna’s Cecilia knicker (2017 update: It looks like the Juniper pant has replaced the Ceclia knicker and is made from the same materials) and bought two pairs.

 They’re 53% hemp, 42% organic cotton, and yes, 5% spandex.

 It was the least amount of spandex I could find in a tight, form-fitting pant.
 And honestly?
 I’m in love with how they feel.
 No chafing.
 And they don’t seem to hold onto sweat the way my sweat pants do.
 Maybe a little compromise is okay?
 At least until someone comes up with a totally synthetic-free option.

 Give Up the Funk

 There’s even a special detergent nowadays (in a plastic bottle) for getting the stink out.
 I know because I used to use it.
-It’s full of heavy fragrance and who knows what other chemicals — they don’t list them on their website.
-Apparently, WIN made a “green” version a few years ago, but it’s been discontinued.
+But who knows what chemicals are in it — they don’t list them on their website.
 So glad to be off that particular train!

 In my next post, which I promise will be sooner than this one was, I’ve got an interview with a plastic-free runner who asks us to consider whether we really need so much running shoe.
 If that sentence seems odd, stay tuned.
 It will be explained.